ElHussler/FullStackOpen/part0/0_4_new_note_diagram.md

     activate server

     Note right of browser: User-entered note content is sent as the Payload of the POST request

+    Note left of server: Note content is added alongside a new Date to a server-side notes array

     server-->>browser: HTTP Redirect (302 Found)
     deactivate server

-    Note right of browser: The server uses a redirect asking the browser to perform a GET request to the "Location" property in the initial request's Response Header
+    Note left of server: Server sends a redirect asking the browser to perform a GET request to the "Location" property in the initial POST request's Response Header

     browser->>server: GET https://studies.cs.helsinki.fi/exampleapp/notes
     activate server